PowerShell/SecretStore/Docs/DesignDoc.md

 Requiring a password is more secure since password-less operation relies solely on file system protections.
 Password-less operation still encrypts data, but the encryption key is stored on file and is accessible.

-Configuration and data files are stored in user context locations, and have file permissions or access control lists limiting access to user only.
+Configuration and data files are stored in user context locations, and have file permissions or access control lists limiting access to the single user owner.
-Configuration options include password requirement, password timeout, and the ability to prompt user for password in interactive sessions.
+Configuration options include password requirement, password timeout, and the ability to prompt user for a password in interactive sessions.
 There is an unimplemented configuration option to allow `AllUser` access to the store, instead of `CurrentUser` only access.
-This configuration not supported in the current implementation.
+This configuration is not supported in the current implementation.

 ## Files